brenozd/OpenGL-Engine/README.md

 * [learnopengl.com](https://learnopengl.com/)
 * [Learning Modern OpenGL](https://raw.githubusercontent.com/Overv/Open.GL/master/ebook/Modern%20OpenGL%20Guide.pdf)

-All credits goes to the creators of those amazing materials;
+All credits goes to the creators of those amazing materials.

 In code, you can find some links wich were used to fix some bugs and answer some questions.